ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 There are situations where authenticated discovery of encrypted DNS configuration over unencrypted DNS is not possible.
-This includes Unencrypted Resolvers on non-public IP addresses whose identity cannot be confirmed using TLS certificates.
+This includes Unencrypted Resolvers on non-public IP addresses such as those defined in {{!RFC1918}} whose identity cannot be confirmed using TLS certificates.

 Opportunistic Privacy is defined for DoT in Section 4.1 of {{!RFC7858}} as a mode in which clients do not validate the name of the resolver presented in the